akshaypt7/purifit_chatbot_rasa/data/nlu.md

 - where is the filter made
 - where is purifit washing machine filter made
 - where is purifit filter made
+- where is the [shower filter](product) made
+- where is the product made from
+- where is the purifit filter made from?

 ## intent:what_all_products_do_you_have
 - what products do you have